How to Freeze Hot Malagueta Chili Peppers

 Step One: Preparing Chilies for Freezing

-I first cut the chillies off the plant using a pair of kitchen scissors.
+I first cut the chilies off the plant using a pair of kitchen scissors.
 Because the skins are thin, I don't want the chili to come in contact with my skin.
 Gloves could also be worn for his procedure.

 Once in a bowl, it is into the kitchen.

 At this point you can wash them if you wish.
-If you have used any type of insecticide or live in an area with pollution I would suggest this.
+If you have used any insecticide/pesticide or live in an area with pollution I would suggest this.
 I personally don't for a few reasons.
 One is I don't use anything to kill bugs plus our air is about as clean as it gets living so close to the beach.
 Another reason is if I try to wash these chilies they will disintegrate as I have mentioned before they are fragile.
 I do wipe them and check for insects, or any damaged ones.